TutorialsLast Updated Aug 5, 20247 min read

 mkdir postman-api-testing

-We also need to export the Postman environment we created for this tutorial.
+You also need to export the Postman environment you created for this tutorial.
 Click the environment tab from the sidebar and make sure that the my-remote-api-testing is selected.
 Click the menu icon and export your environment from the pop-up dialog.

 Note: If you use different filenames, be sure to stay consistent, or rename the files using the examples in the tutorial.